 Build a mentor and mentee program in the workplace

 If you want to incorporate a formal mentorship program in your company, it is simple to start with Together.
-We have a guide that outlines how you can create a mentoring program.
+We have a guide that outlines how you can start a mentoring program.
 Following it will help your employees to grow and continue to be productive in the company.

 The bigger the scale of your mentorship program, the more important it is to consider Together.
 We can help you manage registrations, pairing, and the content of the programs.
-Together’s mentor matchmaking software makes it easier to pair participants, schedule meetings, track relationship progress, and generate reports.
+Together’s mentor matching software makes it easier to pair participants, schedule meetings, track relationship progress, and generate reports.